Frequently Ask Questions

 What do I need to do to get enrolled in curriculum degree seeking classes at CVCC?

-See the Apply Now webpage for information on enrollment
+See Alexander Student Services for information on enrollment

 What do I need to do to enroll in Continuing Education non-degree seeking short-term classes?